jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 ## What is an Assertion?

-In python an `AssertionError` is raised when the result of an `assert` statement is `False`.
+An `AssertionError` is raised when the result of an `assert` statement is `False`.
-We are familiar with an `assert` statement from the first failing test we wrote in [Setup TDD](./TDD_SETUP.md)
+We encountered it when we wrote the first failing test in [Setup TDD](./TDD_SETUP.md)

 ```python
         self.assertFalse(True)
 ```

-which is another way of saying
+which is similar to this

 ```python
 assert True is False